-We are one of the largest private companies in the Brazilian energy sector and play a leading role in developing renewable energy sources in the country.
-We are present throughout the energy chain operating in generation, conversion, transmission and sales as well as energy solutions.
+We are the largest private company in the Brazilian energy sector and play a leading role in developing renewable energy sources in the country.
+We are present throughout the energy chain operating in generation, transmission and sales as well as energy solutions.

-Through three distributors in the states of Rio de Janeiro, Ceará and Goias, we bring energy to around 10 million residential, commercial, industrial, rural and public sector customers.
+Through four distributors in the states of Rio de Janeiro, Ceará, Goias and São Paulo, we bring energy to around 17 million residential, commercial, industrial, rural and public sector customers.

 We are leaders in solar energy generation in the country in both installed capacity and project portfolio.
 We operate the largest solar plant in Brazil, Nova Olinda, in the state of Piauí and we are the biggest wind-power players in the Brazilian marketplace.